 Data From Omni-Channels Will Get Combined

-Through multiple channels and various sources, retailers are collecting heightened volumes of consumers, sales and loyalty data.
-As the number of channels are increasing significantly – maintaining, managing and analyzing data is a challenge all of its own.
+Through multiple channels and various sources, retailers are collecting heightened volumes of consumer, sales, and loyalty data.
+As the number of channels is increasing significantly – maintaining, managing and analyzing data is a challenge all of its own.
 Consumers witness retailers trying to solve this by hiring a data scientist to analyze and manage this data.
-But with an increased focus on automation this year, we will begin to see retailers deploy cutting-edge retail analytics software’s to bring all that information together to get a holistic view of their brand’s overall performance.
+But with an increased focus on automation this year, we will begin to see retailers deploy cutting-edge retail analytics software to bring all that information together to get a holistic view of their brand’s overall performance.

 Product Assortment Analytics Is Enabling Sales Growth